BinatM/Neural-Engine/README.md

-# 🧠 SPEAR: Single Neuron Hardware Accelerator Engine (CHIP Branch)
+# 🧠 SPEAR: Single Neuron Hardware Accelerator Engine

 Welcome to the `main.rtl_block_design` branch of the SPEAR project - an undergraduate VLSI design initiative carried out at Tel Aviv University.